AndreasHeger/CGATReport/doc/TrackersOld.rst

    a :class:`Tracker` and a :class:`Renderer`.
 A :class:`Transformer` applies transformations
    to data such as filtering, computing means, etc.

-the understanding of sphinxreport's data model is central to understanding sphinxreport.
+the understanding of cgatreport's data model is central to understanding cgatreport.

 Data
 ====

-Data in sphinxreport is represented by ordered python dictionaries.
+Data in cgatreport is represented by ordered python dictionaries.

 The key denotes a data label, while the value in a dictionary can be any of the python data types such as numbers, strings,  tuples, lists.
 Different renderes will require different data types.